The WoW Warrior Guide

 The crafting professions are all very expensive to level up and you should probably wait until 80+ to seriously level any of them since that’s when the cash comes a little more freely.
 Of course, that’s not such an issue if you farm all your mats (ugh.)

 If you have to work on a crafting skill as you level… Engineering and Blacksmithing come to mind.
 Engineering provides both enjoyment and PvP effectiveness in the form of numerous trinkets and utilities.
 Blacksmithing allows you to craft powerful endgame armor or weapons with materials gathered personally and on the auction house or through raids.
 It also allows you to slot two more of the best gems that you can find.
+Leveling both of those, at the same time, will make a serious dent in your gold supply.

 - Enchanting – Adds stats to your rings, 160 each in MoP.

 - Engineering – Lots of nifty gadgets, including Synapse Springs, which adds 1940 Str. in M of P. for 10 seconds.
+Lots of other Engie gadgets are fun and/or have PvP use.

 - Inscription – 520 Str or 750 Stam to your shoulders.
 In MoP you make everyone’s shoulder enchants.